 Scores for the daily active questions need to be reported somewhere, preferably that is to someone else.

 That person will be your coach.
-This can be a professional coach, a friend, a lover, or accountability buddy.
+This can be a professional coach, a friend, a lover, or an accountability buddy.

 The coach bridges the gap between your visionary Planner and the short-sighted Doer.